ptrofimov/phappy/README.md

 - HTML5, jQuery, Bootstrap and PHP 5.4
 - Generic Bootstrap controls
 - Event handlers on server-side using all PHP functionality
+- Bidirectional data exchange: form on client side <-> server event handler
-- Js and css loaded via one public file
+- Javascript and CSS loaded via one public file

 ## Notice